ysig/GraKeL/dev/_sources/user_manual/make_your_own_kernel.rst.txt

   node labels and position **2** the edge labels.
 * Support of :code:`normalization` in a valid way is imperative.
 * The method :code:`diagonal` is used in order for nested-graph-kernels (such as *Weisfeiler-Lehman*) to be able to calculate a correct
   *normalized* output, so it is also imperative, to be valid.
+Its output should be supported both as a scalar and as a vector.

 ---------------------